 Samantha Di Paola

 Prior to joining HMA, Samantha was an intern at the Georgetown University Health Policy Institute Center for Children and Families, where she was responsible for monitoring and tracking Medicaid waiver legislation and producing summaries and analyses of public comment trends for state-proposed 1115 waivers.
 Additionally, she previously held internship roles at the National Organization on Fetal Alcohol Syndrome, serving in a project coordinator and research capacity, and at the United Kingdom Department of Health, working on the health equity team, with a focus on homelessness.

-Samantha received her bachelor’s degree in healthcare management and policy, concentrating in policy analysis, and a minor in health promotion and disease prevention from the Georgetown University School of Nursing and Health Studies.
+Samantha earned her bachelor’s degree in health care management and policy, concentrating in policy analysis, from the Georgetown University School of Nursing and Health Studies.
 She is currently a currently a Master of Healthcare Administration candidate at New York University Wagner Graduate School of Public Service.